simonneutert/jquery-google-reviews/Readme.md

 * add an empty ***div*** element in your html template with an unique ID, where the reviews should show up.
 In this case:

   `<div id="google-reviews"></div>`

+## How to get link to “View All Google Reviews” or "Write a review"

+* Step 1.
+Open a browser, but don’t use Chrome.
+You can use Firefox, or Edge, or even Internet Explorer but not Google Chrome because it alters the URL and your link will not work correctly.

+* Step 2.
+Go to [http://www.google.com]Google.com and search for your company’s name.

+* Step 3.
+Find the card on the right and click “View All Google Reviews” or "Write a review"

+* Step 4.
+Copy the URL in the address bar.

+* Step 5.
+Now paste the URL as a link on `more_reviews_button_url` or `write_review_button_url` param.

 ## Call the Plugin